qatrackplus/qatrackplus/README.md

 The software also allows reviewers to easily differentiate between measurements performed as part of investigative work, or as part of routine QC testing.
 * optional and configurable email notification.
+* integrated Service Log for tracking service events and machine downtime
+* parts tracker for tracking spare parts on hand, part costs and vendors
 * the flexibility to host on an intranet or www, requiring minimal resources from IT departments.
 Can optionally be managed within a physics department if permitted by local institution policies.